tthorntone/AdNauseam-Wiki/FAQ.md

 #### Does it block Youtube ads?

-If there are filters to block Youtube ads in EasyList, then yes, it will block Youtube ads.
+Because there are are filters to block YouTube ads in EasyList, yes, it will block YouTube ads.

 #### Is [_other blocker placeholder_] still needed with µBlock?